Wadalix/chromium-adsense-bfcache-bug/TIMELINE.md

 Instead of deploying this exact same fix to `adsbygoogle.js`, AdSense engineering channels chose to remain completely silent on Chromium Bug #544217146.
 To add insult to injury, they are currently pushing an automated account-level override ("Maximize message coverage") that forces automated privacy consent layers over mobile viewports that they already know will freeze into a zombie state.

+### ❌ Late Update: Google's Official Capitulation & Support Blackout

+The official Google Sellside Engineering channels have formally requested to cease all direct communications regarding this issue, explicitly stating that they will no longer provide updates.
+In an extraordinary admission of structural failure, support representatives confirmed that this is classified as a "long-term" problem because **"AdSense is a dinosaur architecture that was never engineered to handle BFCache mechanics."**

+Instead of allocating resources to rewrite their outdated monetization scripts, Google has chosen a strategy of operational radio silence and publisher abandonment, effectively forcing independent webmasters to absorb 100% of the ongoing mobile impression and revenue bleed.

 ---

 # 🇪🇸 Versión en Español: Cronología del Abandono de Google